 Such a man cave will help you keep occupied for long hours as well as appeal to your creative side.

-Spare bedroom or hideaway
+Spare bedroom or hideaway in the shed

 This might be one of the simplest man cave ideas but it can be pretty functional as well.
 You can create a spare bedroom which can help you when you need some “me time”.
 It can also function as a guest room when you have friends or family staying.

 To make sure it still remains a man cave make sure it reflects your personality and can be a place you retreat to when you need some space.
 So, fill it with fun items.